Tips of Building Large scale Applications in PHP

 Security Best Practices

-- Input Validation: Validate and sanitize all user inputs to prevent SQL injection and XSS attacks.
+- Input Validation: Sanitize user inputs to prevent SQL injection or XSS attacks.

-- Data Encryption: Encrypt sensitive data both at rest and in transit.
+- Encryption: Use HTTPS and encrypt sensitive data at rest and in transit.

 Performance Optimization Techniques